 You're talking about a handsome man that would be any woman's dream (including mine).
 She talks down to him, hangs up on him, sends him nasty emails... and all the while I say, why the hell do you tolerate this?

 You've got options — not saying that I'm his only option because Lord knows I'm not, but he has options.
 There are other people who would love to have a chance with him and he stays with this woman who is verbally and emotionally abusive.

 You cannot blame him for looking elsewhere.
 You can not blame him for wanting a comforting voice and reassurance.
 And you can't blame me for giving him my world because he's worth it.
 Obviously, she's missing something because he's a truly wonderful man and I'd be glad to take him off of her hands.
 I'm not working to break their marriage up by any means, but I am the other woman.

 I see that our men in public safety are some of the most neglected men around.
 Sure, they're rough and tough, don't show feeling or emotion, and most women just have fantasies about a man with a badge, but these guys desire reassurance and comfort because they cannot get it at home.

 Furthermore, if you're married to or dating a man in this field, DO NOT — and I repeat, DO NOT — upset him before or during work.
 He has his life on the line while he's on duty and he does not need you whining, complaining, or bitching at him in the process.

 I suppose I am looking for meaning in why everyone obsesses over cheaters and cheating.
 In all actuality, I've never seen what the fuss was all about.

-And my last bit of advice for this session...when it's over, it's over.
-Exes are exes for a reason, cut your ties and cut your loses, there is nothing less attractive than a poor girl who is waiting for the "love of her life" to return when she should be busy trying to love her life.
+My last bit of advice is that when it's over, it's over.
+Exes are exes for a reason, so cut your ties and cut your loses.
+There is nothing less attractive than a poor girl who is waiting for the "love of her life" to return when she should be busy trying to love her life.